tharanpatel/trusted-social-media/README.md

 # About The Project

-This is my final project for my MSc Dissertation submission - 'Development of a Social media application using novel features to enhance trust between users'.
-A video demonstration of this project can be found here - https://youtu.be/kNfRg5PSTj8.
+This is my final project for my MSc Dissertation submission - 'Development of a Social media application using novel features to enhance trust between users'.</br> A video demonstration of this project can be found here - https://youtu.be/kNfRg5PSTj8.</br>The dissertation for this project can be found in the repository under 'Dissertation.pdf'.

 # Built With